addl/google_for_a_day/README.md

 ```
 sudo createuser safety_user
 ```

 Fill out the information.
-Then create the database schema, authenticate as user 'postgres':
+Then authenticate as user 'postgres':

 ```
 su postgres